domRiddle/ASF/SteamTokenDumperPlugin.md

 ASF includes the contributor `steamID` in the request, which is determined as `SteamOwnerID` that you set in ASF, or in case you didn't, the Steam ID of the bot which owns the most licenses.
 The announced contributor might receive some additional perks from SteamDB for continuous help (e.g. donator rank on the website), but that is entirely up to SteamDB's discretion.

 In any case, SteamDB staff would like to thank you in advance for your help.
-The submitted data allows SteamDB to operate, in particular to track info about packages, apps and depots, which would no longer be possible without users help.
+The submitted data allows SteamDB to operate, in particular to track info about packages, apps and depots, which would no longer be possible without your help.